Arksine/moonraker/docs/api_changes.md

   state for all currently subscribed objects (in the same format as a `query`).
   This data can be used to initialize all local state after the request completes.
 - Subscriptions are now pushed as "diffs".
-Clients will only recieve updates for subscribed items when that data changes.
+Clients will only receive updates for subscribed items when that data changes.
 This requires that clients initialize their local state with the data returned from the subscription request.